-Unlike finite lambda calculus, the leftmost strategy is not infinitary normalizing.
+It is well-known that in lambda calculus the leftmost strategy is normalizing [3, Theorem 3.2.2].
+However, when we consider infinite terms, the leftmost strategy is not longer infinitary normalizing.
 In the example, zeross = zeros: zeross the leftmost strategy does not lead to the infinite normal form in ω -steps2.
 We follow an infinitary normalizing strategy that reaches the normal form in ω -steps which is a variation of the depth-first leftmost strategy.
 Figure 1 shows a tree representation of the infinite normal form of zeross that respects our notion of depth.
 The tree is finitely branched.
 The first line is at depth 0 and it should be printed first, the second line is at depth 1 and it should be printed second, and so on.